Zotyamester/cdn-optimization/README.md

 Experiments with Media over QUIC relay topology optimization.

 ## Development

-For development, it's useful to just simply link the required .env to the sample environment file provided: `ln -s example.env .env`
+When using Docker Compose for development, it's useful to just simply link the required .env to the sample environment file provided: `ln -s example.env .env`

 ## Run